 This guide might help you in understanding more about how to set up redirects and resolve these issues.

 One of the benefits of adding a modern website search solution like Sajari Site Search to your website is the ability to identify which search terms have a low click-through rate through search analytics.

-Sajari customers can log into the Console, navigate to Content Issues section under analytics and view the ‘Ineffective Searches’ section to find the search terms that are not performing well.
+Sajari customers can log into the Console (view image below), navigate to Content Issues section under analytics and view the ‘Ineffective Searches’ section to find the search terms that are not performing well.
 To investigate, start by searching for the same terms on your website and check the search results.

-Below are a few suggestions that might help to improve CTR% for these queries:
+Below are a few suggestions that might help to improve CTR% for queries that are underperforming:

-2. Use the browse section to test the top queries and view the search results.
+- Testing out the Top Queries - Use the 'Browse' section or simply search on your website to test the top queries and view the search results.
 Alternatively, you can also test by searching these queries on your website.
 Identify any results that do not rank highly for the query but which you believe are relevant.